rotopenguin/gnome-hide-nightlight-indicator/README.md

 # About this extension, with Director's Commentary
 I just yoinked https://codeberg.org/stephaniebread/gnome-hide-volume-indicator, and changed a very few words around.

+Why do I need this?
+I have a Chuwi Hi10 X1, which is an incredibly cute little N100 tablet.
+It has a very 800px wide panel, and a *very* blue backlit one at that.
+I keep the night-light mode on all of the time just to knock edge off of the blue tint.
+I'm doing that with Dash-To-Panel on top (so it deconflicts with the OSK on the bottom).
+As such, any horizontal space that I can save here means more room for app icons.

 # The O.G. extension's notes
 👇